UMWRG/demos/gams_demo_suite/Gas_Transmission/README.md

 - Download and install GAMS App into Hydra Modeller
 - Run the GAMS app using the provided GAMS model.

-You can load GIS layer using the provided wms file into Hydra Modeller then you can visualize the model network (cities and pipelines) on their actual location on a map.
-In addition you can explore and modify network data easily.
-Using GAMSApp, the user will be able to run the model automatically and the results will be stored so you can explore them.
+Using the network data and GIS (wms) file provided, Hydra Modeller allows you to visualize the model network (cities and pipelines) on their actual location on a map.
+Hydra Modeller also allows you to explore and modify network data easily.
+Using the [GAMS App] (http://hydraappstore.com/details/?app=1088), you can run the model automatically and the results will be stored in Hydra Modeller so you can explore them.
-Using Hydra Modeller you can create multiple scenarios and the run the model against each one.
-Then you can compare the results.
+You can then create multiple scenarios and the run the model against each one.
+Then you can compare the results graphically.

 You can find more details about using Hydra Modeller in this [tutorial] (https://github.com/UMWRG/demos/blob/master/doc/GettingStartedWithHydraModeller.pdf>).
 [1]